gentutu/zenmon/readme.md

 ## zenmon

+### Notice
+The current commit is untested as I am waiting for a replacement motherboard to come back in stock.
+My previous one was unstable at XMP speeds with QVL memory.
+There are no functionality updates, only some code restructuring and better state handling inside the modules.

 ### Introduction
 `zenmon` is a top-like CLI monitoring tool for AMD Ryzen CPUs written in C. It uses `k10temp` to display the electrical and temperature statistics of the CPU in a way that is pleasing to the eye, at least for me.
 It also displays generic information related to the overall system load:
 * Uptime